SEX CRIMES |

 |"I defend people facing prostitution related charges in Multnomah County, Washington County, and Clackamas County courts."|

-I just got arrested / cited for an Oregon prostitution / patronizing charge.
+I just got arrested / cited for an Oregon commercial sexual solicitation charge.
 What happens now?

-If you were arrested / cited for a commerical sexual solicitation (formerly known as "patronizing a prostitute charge, you were probably given a citation or release agreement directing you to appear in court at a future date.
+If you were arrested / cited for a commerical sexual solicitation (formerly known as "patronizing a prostitute") charge, you were probably given a citation or release agreement directing you to appear in court at a future date.
 This offense is a misdemeanor crime.
 You must appear at the date and time noted or a warrant will be issued for your arrest.
 In certain counties, such as Multnomah County, Clackamas County, and, sometimes, Washington County, if you hire a private attorney prior to your first appearance on a misdemeanor charge, your lawyer may be able to appear on your behalf.

 If you were arrested for a promoting prostitution or compelling prostitution, you will most likely be booked into custody and brought before a judge the next business day.
 These are felony crimes and require your personal appearance.
 Compelling prostitution is a Measure 11 offense and usually has a high bail amount.

-How is the crime of patronizing a prostitute committed?
+How is the crime of commercial sexual solicitation committed?

 A person commits the crime